branflake2267/docs/packages/build-config-sencha/README.md

 * Run `npm install -g @sencha/docs-generator` to install for global cli use.

 ### 4. Run Script
+Now the CLI command will be available in the terminal from anywhere.

-* To confirm it's installed run `sencha-docs-generator`
+* To confirm it's installed run `sencha-docs-generator` in the terminal.
-* To Run with configs, first remove npx from .sh files, then run `sh ./build.*.sh`.
+* To run with predefined configs, first remove npx from `build(.*).sh` files, then run `sh ./build(.*).sh`.

 ## Debug